Key Stage 3

-In Year Seven pupils perform and sing as individuals, in small ensembles and as part of the whole class.
+In Year 7 students perform and sing as individuals, in small ensembles and as part of the whole class.
 They take part in a variety of music for different occasions and from different genres.
 They develop skills in composition; learning about different structures, using major and minor keys and improvising rhythmical pieces.
-They learn to use Sibelius (notation software) to enable them to notate their work or compose for a wider variety of instruments.
-They learn to listen with increasing discrimination and awareness to inform their practice as musicians and to appreciate and understand the range of musical contexts and styles studied this year.
+Students learn to listen with increasing discrimination and awareness to inform their practice as musicians and to appreciate and understand the range of musical contexts and styles studied this year.
 Use Logic Pro as music software to compose backing tracks to film and adverts give students real understanding of modern techniques used in music industry and how music influences audience reaction.

-In Year Eight pupils continue to build their performance and compositional skills in a holistic way performing as an individual, in a small ensemble and as part of the whole class.
-They develop their compositional skills; looking in particular at how to write a song and work as a folk musician using more complex structures.
-They build on their basic understanding of using Sibelius (notation software) to compose in a variety of genres.
-They continue to explore world music and improvisation through a topic on Samba and to develop skills in appraising music they are listening to and performing.
+In Year 8 students continue to build their performing and compositional skills in a holistic way performing as an individual, in a small ensemble and as part of the whole class.
+They develop their compositional skills, looking in particular at how to write a song and work using more complex structures.
+They continue to explore world music and improvisation through a topic on African drumming and to develop skills in appraising music they are listening to and performing.

 In Year 9 students continue to build their performing, listening and compositional skills as an individual and in groups.
 They extend their knowledge of arranging and performing music through a variety of contrasting genres; Jazz, Classical, Pop and Film Music.
 Ultimately they use these skills to perform with expression and techniques for each other with confidence. students use music technology to great extend to record, evaluate and compose preparing for music GCSE.
 Listening is in the centre of musicianship where students apply their understanding of musical elements and structures.